senecajs/senecajs.org/src/pages/get-started/index.md

 Likewise, a Seneca plugin is just a set of action patterns.
 A plugin can have a name, which is used to annotate logging entries.
 Plugins can be given a set of options to control their behavior.
 Plugins also provide a mechanism for executing initialization functions in the correct order.
 For example, you want your database connection to be established before you try to read data from the database.

 A Seneca plugin is a function that has a single parameter `options`.
-You pass this plugin definition function to the `seneca.use method`.
+You pass this plugin definition function to the `seneca.use` method.
 Here is the minimal Seneca plugin (it does nothing!):

 ``` js
 function minimal_plugin(options) {